Loading map…

 A Free Makerspace Map for the United States

 This is an open directory of free, no-membership makerspaces at US public libraries.
 Every pin on the map is a real library branch with equipment a new maker can actually use — 3D printers, laser cutters, sewing and embroidery machines, vinyl cutters, soldering stations, audio studios, and more.
-As of today, the map covers 152 library branches across 7 states/jurisdictions, and one new state is added every day at 4 AM ET.
+As of today, the map covers 734 library branches across 47 states/jurisdictions, with new states added regularly.
+Last updated June 10, 2026.

 Why only public libraries?